ibm-cloud-docs/EventStreams/eventstreams062.md

 ## Connecting your client to {{site.data.keyword.messagehub}}
 {: #connect_client}

-For information about how to configure your client to connect to {{site.data.keyword.messagehub}}, see [Configuring your client](/docs/services/EventStreams/eventstreams063.html).
+For information about how to configure your Java client to connect to {{site.data.keyword.messagehub}}, see [Configuring your client](/docs/services/EventStreams/eventstreams063.html).